President Clayton Rose

 His wife of thirty-six years, Julianne H. Rose, originally from Rosemont, Pennsylvania, earned her undergraduate degree in biology magna cum laude at Boston College and her MBA at the University of Chicago.
 She began her career in finance and held elected office at the municipal level for many years.

 Clayton and Julianne Rose have two sons.
-Garett lives in Washington, DC, with his wife, Meredith, and their daughter, Petra, and Jordan lives in New York City with his wife, Emily.
+Garett lives in Washington, DC, with his wife, Meredith, and their children, Petra and Gideon, and Jordan lives in New York City with his wife, Emily.
 Julianne and Clayton Rose live on the Bowdoin campus with their Labrador retriever, Emmie.

 The Work Ahead